 Beginning in Finkenberg in the Southwestern district of Tyrol, this popular, circular mountain route takes approximately 7 days to complete.
 It is admired by serious and more casual trekkers due to its breathtaking scenery, practical length, and good facilities along the trail.

-At a minimum altitude of 1,900m, and a maximum of 2,500m, this can be extremely challenging for those poorly prepared.
+Ranging from 1,900m to 2,500m, this can be extremely challenging for those poorly prepared to trek in Austria.
 But the trail avoids glacier crossings, so technical skills are not required meaning it is one of the best difficult Austrian trekking holidays for beginners.

 We hope you enjoyed this guide to the best long distance treks in Austria.
 If you are planning to book Austrian trekking holidays be sure to check out our discounts in Austria as you could save a fortune.